Georgia Wildlife Resources Division

 |Prospect||Largemouth bass is the most popular fished-for species in Lake Hartwell.
 Hartwell’s popularity with both recreational and professional anglers is a testimony to the quality of its bass fishery. |

-A strong year-class of largemouth bass was produced in 2012.
-Therefore, bass in the 14-inch size range will account for a big part of this year’s catch.
-Catch rates of bass over 3 lb will be typical of Lake Hartwell but recent sampling indicated a slight uptick in the number of largemouth bass over 6 lb.
+A strong year-class of largemouth bass was produced in 2012; therefore, bass in the 16-inch size range will account for a big part of this year’s catch.
+Catch rates of bass over 3 lb will be typical for Lake Hartwell but recent sampling also detected a slight uptick in the number of largemouth bass weighing over 6 lb.

 |Technique||During the cold weather months, largemouth bass are drawn to creek channels, submerged timber and rocky banks because they attract shad and other baitfish.
 Live lining herring in the backs of creeks or floating a shiner under a cork around visible timber are excellent wintertime tactics.
 Crankbaits in shad patterns as well as spinner baits and flukes are good artificial lure choices for cold weather bass fishing. |